Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Experiments

 In this experiment, we used PCA which retained 99\% of the overall data variance, reducing the data dimensionality to 7 and 6 (from originally 38) for primitive 2 and 3, respectively.
 In addition, we also implemented an autoencoder, a non-linear dimensionality reduction method, as a substitute for PCA in representation learning.
 For {\pmnn}s, we used two kinds of networks: one with one regular hidden layer of 6 nodes (such that it becomes comparable with the PCA counterpart), and the other with one regular hidden layer of 100 nodes.

-Figure \ref{fig:lfb_pmnn_nmse_and_dominant_features} (Bottom) illustrates the superior performance of {\pmnn}s, due to the feature learning performed together with the overall phase-dependent parameters optimization.
-Of the two {\pmnn}s, the one with more nodes in the regular hidden layer performs better, because it can more accurately represent the mapping, while not over-fitting to the data.
+Figure \ref{fig:lfb_pmnn_nmse_and_dominant_features} (Bottom) illustrates the superior performance of {\pmnn}s, due to the feature learning performed together with the overall phase-dependent parameters optimization. \changemarker{Of the two {\pmnn}s in Figure \ref{fig:lfb_pmnn_nmse_and_dominant_features} (Bottom) and the {\pmnn} without regular hidden layer in Figure \ref{fig:lfb_pmnn_nmse_and_dominant_features} (Top), the one with 100 nodes in the regular hidden layer performs the best in training and testing cases even when including the standard deviation into account, and performs mostly the best on average for the generalization case.}

 Based on these evaluations, we decided to use {\pmnn}s with one regular hidden layer of 100 nodes and 25 phase-modulated nodes in the final hidden layer for subsequent experiments.